radiant64/mintpl/README.md

    - To create a debug build, change `CMAKE_BUILD_TYPE` to `Debug`.
    - To build a shared library, set the `SHARED_LIBRARY` variable from the command line: `cmake .. -DCMAKE_BUILD_TYPE=Debug -DSHARED_LIBRARY=1`
+3. A project will now have been generated, based on whatever build system is the platform default.
+Build and install as you most commonly would (if in doubt, type `make`).
-3. Upon successful completion, the library file will be located directly within the build directory.
+4. Upon successful completion, the library file will be located directly within the build directory.
    - Tests can be run by invoking the executables in the `tests` subdirectory.
    - There's a proof-of-concept standalone tool in the `standalone` folder, called `mintpl-cli`.
 It can be used to process templates that only make use of built-in generators.
+   To install, build the `install` target, with superuser privileges if necessary.
+This will install both the library and a pkg-config recipe.

 ## License